tiga1231/zmlt/readme.md

     `http://localhost:8080/fig20b.html` <br>
     The optimization will start automatically.
     The layout will start to update within 15 seconds.
-    It should take ~90 sec for the process to finish, on a MacBook Pro with M1 Pro Chip.
+    It should take ~90 sec for the process to finish on a MacBook Pro with M1 Pro Chip.

 ### Screenshot:
 ![screenshot](screenshot.png)